 This stage of order processing involves scanning through a warehouse and finding the product ordered by a customer online.
 Since multiple products can be shipped in a single order, you may have to pick different products from different warehouses.

 Packaging of products is another important step you need to carry out carefully.
 As different kinds of products need different types of packaging material, it’s important to invest in sturdy packaging material to keep the products from damage during transit.
 The bottom line is that the packaging of your products should be able to bear the friction to offer optimum customer satisfaction.

 Shipping is the most important component when it comes to turning your customer into a buyer.
 As your courier partner has a huge role in making or breaking your brand’s image in front of your customers, it’s highly significant to choose a delivery partner that can do justice to your customers’ delivery experience.
 When it comes to choosing a courier partner, you can pick one from Delhivery, FedEx, Blue Dart, XpressBees, and other top-rated courier options.
 However, it would be much simpler to compare the shipping prices of each of the courier partners and then pick a shipping partner for your eCommerce business.
 You can set up a free account on NimbusPost, a tech-enabled shipping aggregator, where you get to see the shipping rates offered by 17+ courier partners on a single page which helps you make an informed shipping decision.

-In most cases, the order fulfilment chain ends with the delivery of products.
+In most cases, the order fulfillment chain ends with the delivery of products.
 However, it’s not the case with each customer.
-Today, return orders have become an important process of the order fulfilment process.
-Your customers may return the order for several reasons while leaves no option for sellers except to accept the orders to stay competitive in the industry.
+Today, return orders have become an important process of the order fulfillment process.
+Your customers may return the order for several reasons while leaving no option for sellers except to accept the orders to stay competitive in the industry.
 While managing the return order process is important, it’s imperative to reduce the return rate to decrease the RTO percentage.